AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 * **Data Integration:** You can connect the service to various types of data sources to send and retrieve data.
 The service supports sending and retrieving data from RESTful web services, SOAP-based web services, and OData enabled services.

-* **Integration with [!DNL Adobe Sign]:** You can integrate the service with [!DNL Adobe Sign] and add Adobe Sign fields to an adaptive form.
-It allows your users to e-sign an adaptive form and use Adobe Sign with AEM Workflows.
+* **Integration with [!DNL Adobe Sign]:** You can integrate the service with [!DNL Adobe Sign] and add [!DNL Adobe Sign] fields to an adaptive form.
+It allows your users to e-sign an adaptive form and use [!DNL Adobe Sign] with AEM Workflows.
 You can use AEM Workflows to develop a business logic and send forms and documents to recipients for signatures based on the business logic.

 * **Business Processes Automation:** You can use AEM Workflows to create business processes and automate operations.
 For example, You can create and trigger an approval and rejection workflow on submission of an adaptive form.